top of page

 Our dedicated focus on implementation planning has enhanced the uptake and impact of ARC projects.
 Through a joint leadership role with Health Innovation Wessex, and close working with our partners, including Wessex Health Partners, our ICSs, health and care providers and our higher education partners, researchers have been supported to foster connections and networking critical to implementation success.
 Stakeholders (such as clinicians and commissioners) have been engaged early in the research cycle to understand the factors that will support the adoption of research.

-Our implementation team has provided implementation advice, co-developed implementation plans and advised on grant applications.
+Our implementation team provided an implementation advice, co-developed implementation plans and advised on grant applications.
 An implementation checklist was developed to assist researchers in planning for implementation at the outset of their projects

 Other resources | NIHR ARC Wessex.